Jan 2, 2019 3:48:45 PM by Dan Hotka

 11 – 20 – More complex program

 >50 – untestable program

 My personal favorite: The maintainability Index (MI).
 How maintainable is the code.
 This metric considers the output of both the Halstead and McCabes complexity scales.

 >85 – easy to maintain

 You can call upon Toad Help (Code Analysis) for assistance in running these reports.
 I would load this up and run the reports one at a time against each code module (procedure, function, or package) in an application or a programming assignment.
 The various results can easily be sorted by clicking on the heading of each report.

-I find these reports useful.
+I find these code review reports useful.
 I hope you do as well.